 France's greenest festival at the foot of Crussol Castle

-After seven editions at the foot of Crussol Castle, the festival announced a break in 2025 to prepare for its move to a new site: La Maladière.
-This decision aims to preserve the Natura 2000 listed site of the Crussol massif and to welcome festival-goers in a more suitable and secure space.
-The return is scheduled for July 2026.
+After seven editions at the foot of Château de Crussol, the festival announced a break in 2025 to rethink its model and prepare for its relocation.
+This civic pause led to a co-construction process with festival-goers, volunteers, and partners.
+The festival returns on June 4, 5 and 6, 2026 at a new site, the La Maladière stadium in Saint-Péray, to preserve the Natura 2000 classified site of the Crussol massif and welcome the public in a more adapted and secure space.

 The festival takes place in Saint-Péray (07130), on the heights of the town, opposite Valence.